splynx/docs/files/en/networking/bandwidth_management/capped_plans/capped_plans.md

 To create a new plan you need to specify the data amount, price, validity, transaction category, and enable/disable the option to add this transaction onto an invoice.

+## Difference between auto top-ups and compensate overusage

+### Auto top-ups:

+* If the customer reached top-ups limit (*Amount* field), Splynx won't apply any new top-ups for this customer (option *Auto top-up trigger value* won't be used);

+* The auto top-up feature won't cover overusage.
+Overused data will be free for this customer.
+For example if customer has a CAP limit 1GB, but due to some reasons this customer has used 1.2GB - the service will be blocked.
+Once it's blocked system applies an auto top-up 100MB so customer could use some internet.
+After this the customer will be able to use 100MB but that 200MB of overusage will be free;

+* The system can apply a top-up only 1 time per 5 minutes.

+### Compensate overusage

+* This option *Compensate for over-usage with a top-up* can ignore max amount of auto top-ups per month if the overusage is more than *Auto top-up trigger value*;

+* This option will cover overusage.
+Overused data won't be free for this customer.
+For example if customer has a CAP limit 1GB, but due to some reasons this customer has used 1.2GB - the service will be blocked.
+Once it's blocked system will do a compensate with step 10MB ( 200MB of overusage = 20 x 10MB top-ups ).
+Each top-up will be added to the invoice so customer will pay for 200MB overused data;

 ## Notifications

 It's really important to inform the customer about the amount of data used to avoid "surprises" when the Internet is not available and the customer wasn't notified.